The different types of acupuncture

 - Vietnamese acupuncture is as old as Chinese style acupuncture and again is heavily based on acupuncture practiced in China.

 More recently, physiotherapists, chiropractors, nurses and doctors have started performing 'acupuncture' after doing a short course.
 This is because there is no regulation of acupuncture at present.

 - Dry needling or trigger point accupuncture is a western form based upon a limited understanding of how traditional acupuncture works.
 It's popular for pain management.
 A needle is inserted into a muscle to release a tight area thereby reducing pain and muscle restriction.

-- Westren medical acupuncture was invented by western medicine doctors in the believe that acupuncture works on the nervous system.
+- Western medical acupuncture was invented by western medicine doctors in the believe that acupuncture only works on the nervous system.